vinayvtiwari/simple-web-app-do/README.md

 web-app-deployment.yml  web-app-hpa.yml  web-app-service.yml
 vinayti@osboxes:~/simple-web-app-do/k8s-files$
 ```
 These files are very well commented for anyone to understand the meaning of the lines.
 Lets use the kubectl create commands to deploy the resources.
 In the below output, we can see that the PODs are deployed on seperate nodes.
 Kubernetes has a component called scheduler which takes care of the placement of the nodes, making sure they are placed on different nodes for resiliency.
-The count is 2, because in th file web-app-deployment.yaml, we have defined replica setting at 2.
+The count is 2, because in the file web-app-deployment.yaml, we have defined replica setting at 2.

 ```shell
 kubectl create -f web-app-deployment.yaml